anup39/b3d-frontend/README.md

     [ReleaseVx] is the test branch
     For each card in Trello that takes more than a hour, there must be a branch that can be linked to the task.
     For each tag or feature we make multiple segment commits.
-    When finishing a working day, if you have uncomittet changes do an "End of day" commit.
+    When finishing a working day, if you have not comittet any changes that day do an "End of day" commit.
     This means that the comment starts with "EoD:" + a descriptive comment on what was changed.
     The code must be able to compile, but need not be finished.